kuanchihwang/CAM-SIMA-Docs/docs/development/cam-testing.md

 Users can manually run regression tests on Derecho to ensure that the model builds correctly in various configurations.
 The tests can be run with a local copy of CAM-SIMA by using the `test_driver.sh` script under `$CAM-SIMA/test/system`.
 To run the tests associated with a particular compiler option one can do the following commands:

+!!!
+Warning "run git-fleximod"
+    Make sure you have run `bin/git-fleximod update` before you run the tests!

 For running GNU tests*:
 ```
 env CAM_FC=gnu ./test_driver.sh -f